10m+

 • Having a good credit record

 • Being under a certain age.
-Lenders have upper age limits, generally that you'll be no older than 70 or 75 when the mortgage ends
+Lenders have upper age limits, which is usually that you'll be no older than 75 when the mortgage ends, but these limits can vary by lender.

 First time buyers

-For first time buyers who are priced out of the market in their local area, buying a property elsewhere and renting it out could be a way to get onto the property market.
-You can use the Unbiased mortgage calculator to find out how much you could borrow and how much it might cost a month.
-Things to be aware of include:
+For first-time buyers priced out of the market in their local or desired area, buying a property elsewhere and renting it out could be a way to get onto the property market.

-• To get a good deal, you may need a bigger deposit as the amount of mortgage available to you will be significantly less.
+• To get a good deal, you may need a bigger deposit as the available mortgages will be significantly less.

-• You'll be giving up on some benefits available to first-time buyers, most notably stamp duty.
-Because you won't be living in your first property, you won't qualify for first-time buyer relief.
+• You'll be giving up some benefits available to first-time buyers, such as stamp duty.
+As you won't be living in your first property, you won't qualify for first-time buyer relief.

-• If you buy a property to live in while keeping your buy-to-let property, you'll have to pay the full buy-to-let/second home surcharge.
+• If you buy a property to live in while keeping your buy-to-let property, you'll have to pay the full second home surcharge.

 Second homes